auth0/docs/articles/protocols/saml/samlsso-auth0-to-auth0.md

 After entering your email address, the blue button on the Lock widget may have a new label.
 Click on the button which may be labeled **"saml"** or **ACCESS** or with the email domain of the email address you are logging in with, to initiate the SAML sso sequence with the Auth0 Identity Provider.

-* You will be redirected to the Identity Provider to log in.

-Note that whether you are prompted for credentials at this point depends on whether you still have an active session at the Identity Provider.
+* As above, whether you are prompted for credentials or immediately redirected to the callback URL (jwt.io) depends on whether you still have an active session at the Identity Provider.

 From the "try me" test you did earlier, you may still have an active session at the Identity Provider.
 If this is the case, you will not be prompted to log in again and will simply be redirected to the callback URL specified in the HTML file.
 (Remember that this callback URL must also be in the __Allowed Callback URLs__ in the application's Settings tab in the Auth0 dashboard.)

 If sufficient time has passed, or if you delete your browser cookies before initiating the test, then you will be prompted to login when redirected to the Identity Provider.
 Log in to the Identity Provider using the credentials for the test user you created in Auth0 Tenant 2.

-Upon successful authentication, you will be redirected to the callback URL specified in the HTML file (jwt.io).

 ## 10. Troubleshooting